kyma-project/kyma/components/function-controller/design/scaling_functions.md

 - Using an external scaler like [KEDA](https://keda.sh/).

 ### Built-in scaling configuration
 This is managed and enabled by setting `spec.ScaleConfig`.
-It should be configurable using Busola and it provide the most basic scaling configuration for the function.
+It is configurable using Busola and it provides the most basic scaling configuration for the Function.

 This configuration will be disabled by removing `spec.ScaleConfig`.
 Busola UI can be extended to allow users to add/remove `spec.ScaleConfig` to manage built-in scaling with minimal effort to the user.